prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 ### Floorplanning

 Once the synthesis step is done, the next step is floorplan.
-Before `run_floorplan` let us look at the variables required for the floorplan step and their default values.
+Before `run_floorplan` let us look at the list variables rof equired for the floorplan step and their default values.
 | Variable      | Description                                                   |
 |---------------|---------------------------------------------------------------|
 | `FP_CORE_UTIL`  | The core utilization percentage. <br> (Default: `50` percent)|